digitalservicebund/a2j-rechtsantragstelle/doc/adr/0019-user-uploaded-file-storage.md

 We need a way to expire the user-uploaded files at the same time that their session cookie gets invalidated, i.e. 24 hours after upload.
 For this, we have several options.
 For now:

 - Set bucket object expiration to 24hrs.
-If user session data outlives file lifetime, oh well.
+This means that user data will theoretically outlive user-uploaded files, as user data expiry is refreshed upon every access.
+See consequences section for an example.

 To think about later: